mwienhoven/Hypertuning-Ray-Marcello-Wienhoven/README.md

 When a dropout of 0.0 is used, the model achieved a highest accuracy of 0.44.
 When a dropout of 0.4 is used, the model achieved a highest accuracy of 0.34.
 When a dropout of 0.7 is used, the model achieved a highest accuracy of 0.34.
 When a dropout of 1.0 is used, the model achieved a highest accuracy of 0.16.
 The last one was a test for myself, because a dropout of 1.0 is strange and not practical.

 ## Hyperparameter tuning
-Based on the test ran above, the hyperparameter tuning ranges were set to:
+Based on the tests ran above, the hyperparameter tuning ranges were set to:
 ```python
 search_space = {
         "filters": tune.choice([16, 32, 64, 128]),